RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 > **Recommendation 1**: The user schema should only contain data that is about the user and should not contain device data.
 Instead, create a Devices table which is linked to a user via the UID.
 This allows a one-to-many relationship between the user and their devices.
 This will also be required to support E2E DMs and Push Notifications, both of which will require device specific identifiers to be stored against a user.

+AC: Makes sense, but I don't think this is finalized yet so I haven't made this high priority.

 ### UID
 Currently the UID is equivalent to a username, for example, a handle or email address.
 Any user selected value should be anticipated to need to change, even if not fully supported on the front-end.
 For example, if a user selected UID contained a racist term or a swear word.
 Moderation may looks to remove that from the UID, which would present a problem if that value is being used throughout the database.

 > **Recommendation 2**: Change UID to be an internal-only UID that is not displayed to the user.
 It should be auto-generated to guarantee uniqueness and permanence, i.e. it never changes.
 As such, UID should be changed to ``INTEGER AUTOINCREMENT``.
 Any corresponding uses of UID in other tables would also need to be updated.

+AC: Done.
+The UID field still exists but is no longer the main key.
+An API to change UIDs is not available yet.

 ### Foreign Key Constraints and General Database Structure
 The current database schema does not always set primary or foreign key constraints.
 Such constraints help to maintain both referential integrity, as well as having a possible performance benefit.
 Specifically, the information provided via key constraints allows the database to optimise linking queries, as well as the searching of tables via the primary key.
 It also allows the ``ON DELETE CASCADE`` property to be configured.
 This will automatically delete tables that reference the primary key when deleting the record containing the primary key.
 For example, deleting a user will delete any badges that are associated with that user.
 This is not automatic, and could be selectively applied.
 For example, it might not be desirable to delete a question when deleting a user.
 Although that does need some consideration.